 About the Publisher: Launched in 2014, the Montana High Tech Business Alliance is a nonpartisan nonprofit association of more than 200 high tech and manufacturing companies and affiliates creating high-paying jobs in Montana.
 For more information, visit MTHighTech.org or subscribe to our newsletter.

-About the Authors: Melissa Paulsen is the communications coordinator for the Montana High Tech Business Alliance.
+About the Author: Melissa Paulsen is the communications coordinator for the Montana High Tech Business Alliance.
 She graduated from the University of Montana in 2022 with a BFA in creative writing and a minor in history.